 How long it takes 50 common items to decompose

 All non-living things are eventually broken down into simple molecules by the elements, microorganisms, and the ravages of time, but some things take significantly longer to decompose than others.
 When a person throws something in the garbage, the discarded item seems to be out of their life forever.
-However, the item's journey to elemental breakdown or decomposition has just begun.
-Organic materials like the leftover pieces of salad someone couldn't quite finish can return to the Earth in a matter of days, but the plastic that salad was packaged in can stay put for thousands of years.
+However, the item’s journey to elemental breakdown or decomposition has just begun.
+Organic materials, like that leftover salad someone couldn’t quite finish, can return to the earth in a matter of days—but the plastic the salad was packaged in can stay put for thousands of years.

 It’s important to note that many variables affect decomposition, and the timelines stated in this article are derived from averages or amalgamations based on large samples.
 Decomposition rates can vary dramatically based on factors like temperature, moisture, exposure to sunlight and the elements, the presence or lack of microorganisms, and whether the object is buried or exposed.
 Also, some items like plastic bottles contain a variety of objects that are made differently from various quantities of dissimilar materials.
 In other words, not all plastic bottles are the same, so they’re likely to have varied decomposition rates.